One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 First, I set my water-hose nozzle so that it shoots out a jet of water.
 Then, I move the jet around for my dog to chase.
 The big advantage of this game is that we can use it to give our dog a bath.

-My Shiba Inu hates going into the bathtub.
-He is so stressed, he will not even eat food.
-However, Shiba loves chasing water, and does not mind getting wet during play.
 I make sure that the water force is not too great when I spray it around, and am careful not to hit his face.
-For the safety of everyone, I usually stand a good distance away from my dog while playing.
-I stop from time to time for dog obedience training, and make sure my dog does not jump on me, or the hose during play.
+For the safety of everyone, I usually stand a good distance away from my dog.
+I stop from time to time for obedience training, and I do not allow my dog to jump on me or the hose during play.

 A dog may get a bit obsessed with this game, which has some similarity to the laser dot game.
 I do not to play the laser dot game with my dog because it may cause behavioral disorders.